• Skip to primary navigation

 some notes on patty cakes:

-• The sprinkles I used are from Sprinkle Pop, but I don't know which blend it is because I received it as a "mystery blend" with my last order.
+• The sprinkles I used here are from Sprinkle Pop, but I don't know which blend it is because I received it as a "mystery blend" with my last order.

 • Do NOT use "natural" peanut butter or any peanut butter where you can see the visible separation of PB and oil in the jar.
 Your sandwiches will collapse on themselves and slide apart in the chocolate.
 This is a JIF-or-bust situation.